-Figure 4 (A) common chemical modifications on THC skeleton and (B) Proposed pharmacophore for classical cannabinoids interacting with CB1 receptors.
+Figure 6 (A) common chemical modifications on THC skeleton and (B) Proposed pharmacophore for classical cannabinoids interacting with CB1 receptors.
 (C) structures of Δ^8 -THC, THCN and THCU.
 (D) binding poses of THCA (bisque) and THCN (indigo) in complex with CB1.
 In all figures, oxygen is in red, and nitrogen is in blue.
-H-bonds are represented by yellow dotted lines, and π - π interactions by blue dotted lines.
+H-bonds are represented by yellow dotted lines, and π -π interactions by blue dotted lines.
 Key residues related to the ligands are highlighted in the same color as their present ligand.

-Although determining a model for predicting binding affinity of designer cannabinoids is critical to our current research program, affinity, as can be clearly seen, does not define the functional role of the ligand.
+of the ligand.
 Tight binders and weak binders can be either antagonists, partial-agonists, reverse agonists, or full agonists.
-The specifics are in how the ligand interacts with the receptor.7 We have not identified a clear theoretical literature model that differentiates between these roles.
-Consequently, we more closely investigated the binding mode of the homologous series of THCV,

-THCB, THC and THCP using IFD as differential receptor response to the ligands likely explains why the first is an antagonist, the middle two partial agonists, and the latter a full agonist (Table 2).
+The activity of a ligand arises from the specific of how the ligand interacts with the receptor.
+We have not identified a clear theoretical literature model that differentiates between these roles.
+Consequently, we more closely investigated the binding mode of the homologous series of THCV, THCB, THC and THCP using IFD as differential receptor response to the ligands likely explains why the first is an antagonist, the middle two partial agonists, and the latter a full agonist (Table).
 Highly potent agonist AM11542 was included as a control.